veghead/dreadtech-dtmf-decoder/README.md

 # dreadtech-dtmf-decoder
 # This repository is dead.
-Pease see the new repository
+Please see the new repository
-<a href="https://github.com/veghead/ios-dtmf-decoder>New repository for Dreadtech iOS DTMF Decoder.
+<a href="https://github.com/veghead/ios-dtmf-decoder>New repository for Dreadtech iOS DTMF Decoder.</a>